andrewmegaris/sdc_pp/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Rubric Points :

+#### Compiles correctly:
+No changes where made to the original make file provided by Udacity.
+The spline library is utilized per the recommendations of the Udacity team.

+#### Drive 4.32 miles without incident:
+I have tested the path generator several times exceeding 10 miles with no incident!

+#### Stay within speed limit:
+No speed limit warnings have been observed.
+Max speed is set to 49.5 mph

+#### Max acceleration and jerk are not exceeded:
+No acceleration or jerk warning have been observed.
+Max acceleration is set to .20

+#### Car does not have collisions:
+No collisions have been observed!

+#### Car stays in lanes except for lane changes
+Car does not drift into other lanes, except when a lane change is being executed.

+#### Car is able to change lanes:
+Car can successfully and safely change lanes!

+#### Model Documentation:
+This model uses three primary steps to execute it's function.
+It will assess the environment around it, this is starting at line 257.
+It will decide, if and what lane changes are safe.
+Starting at line 302 it will assess what behavior should be taken, is there a car ahead?
+Should the vehicle speed up or slow down?
+Lastly the trajectory is generated, this code is starting at line 332.
+This code follows the code provided by the Udacity team.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).